EOSC-synergy/o3webapp/README.md

 ### Data

 The required data for this Webapp is provided via the O3as Swagger REST API.
-In order to see the API and try out some request, visit: https://api.o3as.fedcloud.eu/api/v1/ui/
+In order to see the API and try out some requests, visit: https://api.o3as.fedcloud.eu/api/v1/ui/

 ### How to configurate the Webapp